-Our Security on the Move project runs for 19 months from September 2017 to April 2019.
+Our Security on the Move project ran for 19 months from September 2017 to April 2019.
 On this page you will find updates and media related project events, including details of all of the photo exhibitions and panel discussions held in the research cities and internationally.

 14 March 2019: The London leg of the Security on the Move exhibtion took place at The Africa Centre in mid March.
 Alongside the display of the displaced people’s photographs and testimonies, a panel discussion was held on the themes of the exhibition and the related work of organisations active in the region.
 The panel featured: Hannah Stogdon (Programme Manager, Rift Valley Institute); Dr Muna Ismail (Programme Manager, Initiatives of Change UK); Dr Nick Bass (Consultant Psychiatrist and Director of Global Health East, London NHS Foundation Trust); and Rubbina Karruna (Cities Advisor, UK Department for International Development).